 Water softener vs. water filter

 A water softener and water filter are not the same thing.
-A water softener is a system that uses chemicals or materials to keep minerals and metals from clumping together and leaving a residue.
-A water filter removes particles and chemicals from the water.
+A water softener is a system that uses chemicals or materials to keep minerals and metals from clumping together and leaving a residue; a water filter removes particles and chemicals from the water.

-- Accessing the main water line can be a challenge if it’s under the foundation of the home or near the street
+These systems are more expensive than individual sink models, however; you may not be able to install the system yourself.
+Accessing the main waterline can also be a challenge if it’s under the foundation of the home or near the street.